Memory-efficient structured convex optimization via extreme point sampling: From Gaussian to Randomized Extreme-Point Sampling

-Compressive sensing is used to reconstruct a sparse signal $x\in \mathbb{R}^n$ from a set of noisy linear measurements $y = Ax + w \in \mathbb{R}^m$ with $m \ll n$~\cite{orovic2016compressive}.
+Compressive sensing is used to reconstruct a sparse signal $x\in \mathbb{R}^n$ from a set of noisy linear measurements $w = Ax + \textup{noise} \in \mathbb{R}^m$ with $m \ll n$~\cite{orovic2016compressive}.
 If, in addition, $x$ is nonnegative, a standard convex formulation of the problem is

-The extreme points of the feasible region $\mathcal{S} = \{x\in \mathbb{R}^n: \| x\|_1 \leq \alpha,x \geq 0\}$ of Problem~\eqref{prob:CompSensing} are the origin and vectors that have a single nonzero element with value equal to $\alpha$.
-An extreme point can now be represented as a singleton containing the index of the nonzero element, requiring $\log(n)$ bits of storage.
+The extreme points of the feasible region are the origin and vectors that have a single nonzero element with value equal to $\alpha$.
+These can be represented as a singleton containing the index of the nonzero element, requiring $\log(n)$ bits of storage.

-Let $\mathcal{B}(\cdot): \mathbb{R}^n \rightarrow \mathbb{R}^m$ be defined as $\mathcal{B}(x) = Ax$, so that the objective function of Problem~\eqref{prob:CompSensing} is of the form, $g(\mathcal{B}(x)) = \frac{1}{2}\| \mathcal{B}(x) - y\|^2_2$.
+Let $\mathcal{B}(\cdot): \mathbb{R}^n \rightarrow \mathbb{R}^m$ be defined as $\mathcal{B}(x) = Ax = v$, so that the objective function of Problem~\eqref{prob:CompSensing} is of the form, $g(\mathcal{B}(x)) = \frac{1}{2}\| \mathcal{B}(x) - w\|^2_2$.
 The update direction is computed as

-If $i^\star \in \argmax_i\ \ \nabla g(\mathcal{B}(x_t))_i$, then an optimal solution of Problem~\eqref{prob:SubProbCS} is a vector with a single nonzero element indexed by $i^\star$ and whose value is equal to $\alpha$ (or the zero vector if $\nabla g(\mathcal{B}(x_t)) \leq 0$).
-Since computing $i^\star$ is equivalent to finding the largest element in $\nabla g(\mathcal{B}(x_t))$, the \ref{condition1} property will hold as long as we can generate the columns of $A$ serially without explicitly storing them.
-This would be possible, for instance, if $A$ were a partial Fourier matrix.
+If $i^\star \in \argmax_i\,\nabla g(\mathcal{B}(x^{(t)}))_i$, then an optimal solution of Problem~\eqref{prob:SubProbCS} is a vector with a single nonzero element indexed by $i^\star$ and whose value is equal to $\alpha$ (or the zero vector if $\nabla g(\mathcal{B}(x^{(t)})) \leq 0$).
+Since computing $i^\star$ is equivalent to finding the largest element in $\nabla g(\mathcal{B}(x^{(t)}))$, the \ref{condition1} property holds as long as we can generate the columns of $A$ serially without explicitly storing them.
+This is possible, e.g., if $A$ were a partial Fourier matrix.
 The working memory of Algorithm~\ref{algo:FWRandom} is effectively restricted to $\mathcal{O}(m)$ numbers required to store $v$ and an extreme point.

-\paragraph{Recovering a signal with $k$ nonzero elements.} The randomized extreme-point sampling algorithm returns a random index $i\in \{1,\dotsc,n\}$.
-The index is a sample from the distribution defined by normalizing a near-optimal point for Problem~\eqref{prob:CompSensing}.
+\paragraph{Recovering a signal with $k$ nonzero elements} The randomized extreme-point sampling algorithm returns a random index $i\in \{1,\dotsc,n\}$ that is a sample from the distribution defined by normalizing a near-optimal point for Problem~\eqref{prob:CompSensing}.
 In Section~\ref{sec:PostProc}, we briefly discuss how to recover a $k$-sparse approximation of the optimal solution to Problem~\eqref{prob:CompSensing}.
-The main idea is to run the randomized extreme-point sampling algorithm multiple times and use a streaming algorithm to find the $k$ most frequently occurring indices in the resulting stream.